-The date we're running with this year for Wee Sleep Out is Saturday 7th December 2019.
-However, we know that this date might not work for everyone and so this is at the discretion of event organisers.
+We'd love it if as many Wee Sleep Outs as possible were held on the weekend of the 6th-7th of December 2019.
+However, we know that this weekend might not work for everyone and so this is at the discretion of event organisers.
 Keep in mind that our fundraising total will be announced on Christmas Eve 2019, so you'll want any fundraising you do to be logged on your Virgin Money Giving fundraising page, before Christmas Eve.

 What is the closing date for registration?